-The Pushbot mobile robot is equipped with a DVS silicon retina.
-Each pixel of the DVS reacts asynchronously to a local change in luminance and sends out an event using the addressevent representation (AER) protocol [14].
-Every event contains the coordinates of the sending pixel (x, y), the time of event occurrence (t), and its polarity (pol: "on"-event or "off"-event).
+The PushBot mobile robot is equipped with a DVS silicon retina.
+Each pixel of the DVS reacts asynchronously to a local change in luminance and sends out an event using the address-event representation (AER) protocol [14].
+Every event contains the coordinates of the sending pixel (x,y), the time of event occurrence (t), and its polarity (pol: "on-event" or "off-event").
 Due to the asynchronous sampling, the DVS is characterized by an extreme low latency, which results in μs time resolution.

-a connectivity matrix set on the ROLLS (b) Obstacle avoidance part of the neural (c) Target acquisition part of the neural device.
-Red are excitatory weights, blue - architecture. the inhibitory ones.
+a connectivity matrix set on the ROLLS (b) Obstacle avoidance part of the neural device.
+Red are excitatory weights, blue - architecture.

+the inhibitory ones.